 Somehow, when we weren't looking, it became cool to be a musical theatre fan.
 No longer relegated to a “niche market,” musical theatre has captured the national spotlight in recent years.
 Movie musicals are now a staple of Hollywood's peak holiday release season—with Into the Woods debuting Christmas Day of 2014 and Les Misérables garnering unprecedented attention for live singing on Christmas 2012.
-The 85th Academy Awards included a 12-minute tribute to movie musicals, in honor of the 10th anniversary of Chicago, which ushered in a resurgence of the bygone art form.
+Lin-Manuel Miranda is about to direct the film adaptation of tick...tick...BOOM!.
+The 85th Academy Awards included a 12-minute tribute to movie musicals, in honor of the tenth anniversary of Chicago, which ushered in a resurgence of the bygone art form.
 Live broadcast musicals for the small screen have become the next frontier.
-Television series have gotten into the musical game, too, with shows like Nashville and Empire writing original music for stories about the country and hip hop worlds, plus a traditional musical comedy series in Crazy Ex-Girlfriend, which earned a nod for its leading lady at this year's Golden Globes.
-The production of Disney-animated musicals is back in full swing—and boomeranging to the stage—while pop songwriters compose musical scores.
+Television series have gotten into the musical game, too, with shows like Nashville and Empire writing original music for stories about the country and hip-hop worlds, plus a traditional musical comedy series in Crazy Ex-Girlfriend, which earned a win for its leading lady at the 2016 Golden Globes.
+The production of Disney-animated musicals is back in full swing—and boomeranging to the stage and the screen—while pop songwriters compose musical scores.

 This is all without mention of the Hamilton juggernaut that earned Broadway an ever-present spot in the pop culture conversation—its creator and stars appearing everywhere from the the pages of Vogue and GQ to the browsers of New York Magazine's Vulture.
 Not to mention the evolution in storytelling happening on Broadway stages, from Fun Home's coming-of-age narrative to immersive Off-Broadway experiences like Here Lies Love.
 It proves that the art form itself, along with its popularity, has hit new heights.
 Musical theatre is a larger part of the mainstream entertainment zeitgeist than ever before.
 Does this wave of prominence for the musical mean that we are in a new Golden Age—a “Platinum Age”—of musical theatre?